BaconWillRule/ESP32-CYD-Google-Classroom-Monitor/README.md

 ### Setting Up Monitored Subjects

-To make the "Sector Integrity" page work, you need to tell the system which subjects to track and how to find them in the Google data.
+To make the "Breakdown" page work, you need to tell the system which subjects to track and how to find them in the Google data.

 ```cpp
 SubjectTarget monitoredSubjects[] = {